Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

   pros: [
     - Easy to build (but less so than Tank Drive)
     - Open front and back
-    - Allows you to strafe sideways
+    - Allows us to strafe sideways
       - However, slower than forwards and backwards movement ],
   cons: [
     - Requires an extra motor for the middle wheel
     - Can take up space from mechanisms in the middle of the robot
     - System has to be made to keep the middle wheel in contact with the floor
-    - The extra wheel can get caught on obstacles such as the middle barrier ],
+    - The extra wheel can get caught on obstacles such as rings ],
   notes: [
     // - More complex than a standard tank drive